marcobrioschi/ddd-cinema/README.md

 * If a command needs to take a decision based on the current time (e.g: _"You'll have 12 minutes to confirm the tickets"_), I identified two possible implementations:
     1. The command contains the current time, in this why the client is responsible to decide the value of _Now_
     1. The _CommandHandler_ interfaces himself with the infrastructure and identifies the _Now_ (this is the solution currently implemented)
+* Checks in the value object constructor: which is the action if the value isn't valid?
+Raise an exception?
+Special value?

 ## DDD workshop tasks